Melanoma Risk Factors, Types, and Stages

 Melanoma is a type of skin cancer.
-It effects melanocytes, the pigment-producing cells found deep in the skin.
+It affects melanocytes, which are cells in the skin's outer layer (epidermis).

 Melanoma Risk Factors

 Some people are at higher risk of getting melanoma.

 It's vital to know common melanoma risk factors.